Tobacco smoking: Physiology

 The active substances in tobacco, especially cigarettes, are administered by burning the leaves and inhaling the vaporized gas that results.
 This quickly and effectively delivers substances into the bloodstream by absorption through the alveoli in the lungs.
 The lungs contain some 300 million alveoli, which amounts to a surface area of over 70 m2 (about the size of a tennis court).
 This method is not completely efficient as not all of the smoke will be inhaled, and some amount of the active substances will be lost in the process of combustion, pyrolysis.
-Pipe and Cigar smoke are not inhaled because of its high alkalinity, which are irritating to the trachea and lungs.
+Pipe and Cigar smoke are not inhaled because of their high alkalinity, which is irritating to the trachea and lungs.
 However, because of its higher alkalinity (pH 8.5) compared to cigarette smoke (pH 5.3), non-ionized nicotine is more readily absorbed through the mucous membranes in the mouth.
 Nicotine absorption from cigar and pipe, however, is much less than that from cigarette smoke.
 Nicotine and cocaine activate similar patterns of neurons, which supports the existence of common substrates among these drugs.

-The absorbed nicotine mimics nicotinic acetylcholine which when bound to nicotinic acetylcholine receptors prevents the reuptake of acetylcholine thereby increasing that neurotransmitter in those areas of the body.
+The absorbed nicotine mimics nicotinic acetylcholine, which when bound to nicotinic acetylcholine receptors prevents the reuptake of acetylcholine thereby increasing that neurotransmitter in those areas of the body.
 These nicotinic acetylcholine receptors are located in the central nervous system and at the nerve-muscle junction of skeletal muscles; whose activity increases heart rate, alertness, and faster reaction times.
 Nicotine acetylcholine stimulation is not directly addictive.
 However, since dopamine-releasing neurons are abundant on nicotine receptors, dopamine is released; and, in the nucleus accumbens, dopamine is associated with motivation causing reinforcing behavior.
 Dopamine increase, in the prefrontal cortex, may also increase working memory.

 When tobacco is smoked, most of the nicotine is pyrolyzed.
 However, a dose sufficient to cause mild somatic dependency and mild to strong psychological dependency remains.
 There is also a formation of harmane (an MAO inhibitor) from the acetaldehyde in tobacco smoke.
-This may play a role in nicotine addiction, by facilitating a dopamine release in the nucleus accumbens as a response to nicotine stimuli.
+This may play a role in nicotine addiction by facilitating a dopamine release in the nucleus accumbens as a response to nicotine stimuli.
 Using rat studies, withdrawal after repeated exposure to nicotine results in less responsive nucleus accumbens cells, which produce dopamine responsible for reinforcement.